Gay Travel: Our Honest Experience Traveling Morocco as a Gay Couple

 The biggest question we had before going was: Where should we stay?
 As you can imagine, finding ‘gay-friendly’ hotels wasn’t necessarily the easiest thing.
 Many gay travelers recommend booking international hotel chains because they operate under global policies that promote inclusivity, like Hilton or Four Seasons.
 But let’s talk…

-Two Sides of Marrakech: the French Quarter and the Medina
+Two Sides of Marrakech: Medina and Gueliz

 ✅ Cheeky Tip: If you’re booking a riad, read reviews carefully and look for ones that mention "friendly staff" or past LGBTQ+ guests.